Far-right hate speech flooded Facebook ahead of EU vote

 Already a member?

-They were followed by 32m people, compared to just a few million followers for the official Facebook pages combined of the main far-right parties in those six EU states.
+The pages were followed by 32 million people, compared to just a few million followers for the official Facebook pages combined of the main far-right parties in those six EU states.

 But they promoted those parties' ideas by attacking migrants, Muslims, Jews, LGBTI people, and EU officials.